 Go to Symbol

-The Go to Symbol feature (Shift+Alt+T) searches for methods, fields and other file members by name, solution-wide.
-All ReSharper's 'Go to' commands, including Go to Symbol, support case-insensitive CamelHumps.
+The Go to Symbol command searches for methods, fields and other file members by name, solution-wide.
+The command is available by pressing Shift+Alt+T. Note that all ReSharper's 'Go to' commands, including Go to Symbol, support case-insensitive CamelHumps.
 That is, you can find a member quicker by entering its initial character and any subsequent characters that its name contains — for example, you can find testFixedSizeBuffer by entering tfixs.

 Go to Base